Lee-Rhaan/Lee-Rhaan/README.md

-- 👋 Hi, I’m @Lee-Rhaan
+- 👋 **Hi, I’m @Lee-Rhaan**
-- 👀 I’m interested in Software Development.
+- 👀 I’m interested in **Software Development**.
 - 🌱 I’m a Java Developer with a background in HTML & CSS, C#.
-- 💞️ I’m looking to collaborate on any program that will improve my skills.
+- 💞️ I’m looking to collaborate on any project that will improve my skills.
 - 📫 How to reach me email: rhaanking@gmail.com

 <!---